-- To protect you and your loved ones, the COVID vaccine is strongly recommended. - "Fully immunized" means a person has received all doses of the approved vaccine series and it has been at least 14 days since the final dose. - If an essential caregiver and resident are both fully immunized, they may; - · have physical contact with each other (i.e. hug, hold hands) - support resident in the dining room - join resident in an activity program - If a general visitor and resident are both fully immunized, they may also have close contact with each other (i.e., be within 2m and hold hands) - Visitors will be asked for proof of vaccination and may be asked to wear identification to indicate full vaccination status
+- To protect you and your loved ones, a 3rd dose/booster of COVID-19 vaccine is strongly recommended. - "Fully immunized" means a person has received all doses of the approved vaccine series and it has been at least 14 days since the final dose. - If an essential caregiver and resident are both fully immunized, they may; - · have physical contact with each other (i.e. hug, hold hands) - support resident in the dining room - join resident in an activity program - If a general visitor and resident are both fully immunized, they may also have close contact with each other (i.e., be within 2m and hold hands). - Visitors will be asked for proof of vaccination.
+Starting January 4, 2022 you will need to present your QR code as proof of vaccination.
+The QR code can be used digitally or by printing a paper copy.
+Those with valid medical exemptions will also be required to have a QR code.